facebookarchive/cargo-guppy/tools/determinator/README.md

 ## How it works

-Broadly speaking, a change to a Rust package can come from one of two sources:
+A change to a Rust package can come from one of two sources:
 * The source code or `Cargo.toml` of the package changing.
 * A change to a dependency, which can happen in one of three ways:
   1. The source code of a workspace dependency changing.
   2. A version bump to a third-party dependency.
   3. The feature set of a dependency changing.

-The determinator pieces together data from both of these sources, along with information provided by [guppy](https://docs.rs/guppy), to figure out which packages need to be re-tested.
+The determinator gathers data from both of these sources, and processes it through [guppy](https://docs.rs/guppy), to figure out which packages need to be re-tested.

 ### File changes